LenaWil/tom-bot-2/README.md

 - 8ball: responds with a random 8ball quote
 - Ping: pong
 - Fortune: responds with a random fortune from a random fortune file in the dir fortunes/
+- Roll: generate random numbers, format `xdy [(+|-) modifier]`
-- Shut down: does not respond, ends process.
-(No user verification is in yet, so TODO)
+- Shutdown: does not respond, ends process.
+(User must be in the config file)
+- Restart: Exits the bot with a non-zero exit code, so it can be restarted by a service manager and/or script